sn-x/smart-snmp-persist/README.md

 ###### smart-disk-discovery.pl:

 Script uses **lshw** to probe for hardware info.
 It parses this data and tries to extract disk drives.
 Discovered drives are probed for SMART capability.
-If it works, the command is added to output.
+On success, the command is added to output.

 ## Dependencies: